-Solar PV or e energy quivalent other /, MW 4-hr.
-Batte equivale ery Storage ent, MW 1
+Solar PV or equivalent other energy, MWRenewables, MW 4-hr.
+Battery Storage equivalent, MW

 RFP Target Release Date Procurement Tranche Minimum Cumulative Minimum Cumulative

 Dec-20 1 1000 1000 500 500

+(actually released Feb-22)

 Jun-21 2 500 1500 250 750

 Dec-21 3 500 2000 250 1000

 Jun-22 4 500 2500 250 1250

 Dec-22 5 500 3000 125 1375

 Jun-23 6 750 3750 125 1500

-1) Other storage durations (i.e. 2-hour and 6-hour) will be considered.
+1) Other storage durations (i.e., 2-hour and 6-hour) will be considered.

-The RFP for Tranche 1 will be issued as early in 2021 as possible, once the Energy Bureau approves the RFP for issuance.
-The expected timeline of the release of subsequent RFPs will be six (6) month intervals to be issued in sequence (i.e., every six (6) months, over the next three (3) years, for a total of six (6) tranches of RFP releases).
-The procurement of resources may be front-loaded within the five-year period in order to allow time for construction, interconnections, and commissioning within the five-year Action Plan.
+The RFP for PREPA issued the Tranche 1 will be issued as early in 2021 as possible, once the Energy-Bureau approves RFP on February 22, 2021 and expects the RFP for issuance Tranche 2 RFP to be issued by the end of June 2021.
+The expected timeline of the target release of dates for subsequent RFPs will be six (6) month intervals to be issued in sequence (i.e., occur every six (6) months, over the next three (3) years, for a total of six (6) tranches of RFP releases).
+The procurement of resources may be front- loaded within the five-year period in order to allow time for construction, interconnections, and commissioning within the five-year Action Plan.

-1.6 Uncertainties and Unknowns
+1.6-1.5 Uncertainties and Unknowns

-As part of a competitive procurement plan, PREPA must describe internal or external staffing resources, constraints, and potential solutions to any constraints, as required, in order to meet the renewable energy and battery storage resource levels specified in the Modified Preferred Resource Plan.
+As part of a competitive procurement plan, PREPA must describe internal or external staffing resources, constraints, and potential solutions to any constraints, as required, in order to meet the renewable energy generation and battery storage resource levels specified in the Modified Preferred Resource Plan.

 PREPA does not currently have the internal capability and staff to evaluate project feasibility, system impacts or facility requirements.
-PREPA intends to rely on external staffing resources until PREPA has hired or otherwise secured alternate capabilities.
+PREPA intends to will rely on (i) external staffing resources until PREPA has hired or otherwise secured alternate capabilities.
 As part of PREPA's transformation process, the P3 Authority has selected LUMA to manage the operations and maintenance of the T&D system.
-PREPA has commenced consultations with LUMA about its capacity to provide support for the required study and modeling activities.
+PREPA has commenced consultations with LUMA about its capacity to provide support for the required study and modeling activities, and (ii) support made available by LUMA as the Operator of the T&D System.